codeonlyjs/website/content/guide/components.md

 export class Main extends Component
 {
     static template = [
-        Header, /* i:  If no other settings, just use class name */ {
+        Header, /* i:  If no other settings, just reference the class directly */ {
             type: "div",
             $: [